 Our Board of Directors consist of the following members:

-- Vice President Kent Smith-I have owned and operated Smith Sign Studio since 1963 after learning and inheriting the business from my Dad with brief sojourns in teaching, school administration and professional theatre arts.
+Vice President & EDC Liaison, Kent Smith: I have owned and operated Smith Sign Studio since 1963 after learning and inheriting the business from my Dad with brief sojourns in teaching, school administration and professional theatre arts.
 I have been a member of many Chambers of Commerce and on their boards so I bring that experience to Partners for Commerce.
 I have also been involved with economic development, business incubator, urban renewal, consulting nationally and community sustainability groups for over 40 plus years.

-- Jon Nicholas (Education)-Jon Nicholas is the President/CEO of the Estes Park Economic Development Corporation, formed in August of 2013.
+Jon Nicholas: Jon Nicholas is the President/CEO of the Estes Park Economic Development Corporation, formed in August of 2013.
 In that role, he is committed to the economic vitality of the Estes Valley.
 Prior to that time, he served as the Business Resources Coordinator for the Estes Valley Library District, forming regional connections to resources for local business.
 Prior to that, his work included serving as an attorney in private practice in Washington, D.C. and Tokyo, Japan, and also as a campaign manager on political campaigns in Kansas and Michigan.
 He holds a B.B.A. from Washburn University of Topeka, and a Juris Doctor from the University of Chicago.
-Jon also serves on the Boards of Visit Estes Park and Estes Valley Partners for Commerce.

-- Derek Vinge-Born and raised in the Twin Cites of Minnesota where he attended Hamline University earning a Bachelor of Arts in Economics and minor in English.
+Derek Vinge: Born and raised in the Twin Cites of Minnesota where he attended Hamline University earning a Bachelor of Arts in Economics and minor in English.
 Out of college, Derek began his career in financial institutionally having spent time in the hedge fund platform with Cargill.
 This geared his decision to shift focus and move to personal finance where after a long stint with Ameriprise Financial he was able to take the amazing opportunity to move his family and career to Edward Jones Investments and Estes Park.
-Derek's wife Gina owns a boutique salon here in town and 3 of his 4 children are in the Estes Park school system (the fourth being in her sophomore year of college studying nursing).
 In addition to serving on the EVPC board Derek also serves on the Board of Directors for the sunrise Rotary Club.

 The purpose of the Board of Directors is to govern the activities of the Estes Valley Partners for Commerce; an association of business men and women who protect and promote the commercial interests of a broad cross-section of the business community.